Christmas Time… Mistletoe and Wine… and mince pies, and turkey with all the trimmings, and Christmas pudding...

 Take home message, and simple tips for the festive period

 From saying all the above, chances are you will consume slightly more calories than you need, and you will consume foods not befitting of our health.
 If this is indeed a ‘binge’ and doesn’t become the norm, you’ll more than likely be fine.

 Bottom line: keep things ‘sensible’, and utilise the below tips to maintain that waist line you had prior to Christmas, without being detrimental to your health at the same time!

-- Monitor WHAT you eat – try to be sensible with the amount of highly processed, high sugar, low fibre carbohydrate rich food you consume
+- Monitor WHAT you eat – try to be sensible with the amount of highly processed, high sugar, low fibre carbohydrate rich foods you consume

 - Monitor HOW MUCH you eat – remember, a positive energy imbalance is still a positive energy imbalance.
 Long term; this will lead to ‘fat gain’.
 Aim for sensible portion control.

 - EAT MORE TURKEY (other protein sources are available!) to increase satiety; will lead to reduced calorie consumption.
 This is our biggest tip for the festive period.

 - Monitor ALCOHOL intake; alcohol is metabolised at a rate of roughly one standard drink, i.e. a very small glass of wine, per hour.
 Therefore, try to alternate between an alcoholic beverage and a non – alcoholic beverage, preferably water.